-The sizable efforts of the past have thus far resulted in a bill that allows trustee flexibility while preserving the requirement that trustees act solely in the interest of participants and beneficiaries based on the sound economic value of the invest-
+The sizable efforts of the past have thus far resulted in a bill that allows trustee flexibility while preserving the requirement that trustees act solely in the interest of participants and beneficiaries based on the sound economic value of the investment.

 I think that really says it all as far as I am concerned, Senator.
-[The letter from Congressman Wyden follows:]
+[The letter from Congressman Wyden follows:] AMERICAN ASSUZE NOP OFRETENT PERSONS